admb-project/benchmarks/README.md

 `catage -mcmc 1e6 -mcsave 1e3` and `nm2vol`.

-The [analysis](analysis.R) of the [results](results.csv) indicates that for these examples, ADMB 12.3 is consistently and considerably faster than ADMB 13.0-beta, around 25% faster in Linux and around 100% faster in Windows.
+The [analysis](analysis.R) of the [results](results.csv) indicates that for these examples, ADMB 13.0-beta is consistently and considerably slower than ADMB 12.3, around 20% slower in Linux and around 60% slower in Windows.
 See [plot](plot.pdf).

 One would hope that ADMB 13.0 will be equally fast as previous versions - or at